 On the top right of the panel, there’s Monster RES and Monster LV value which you can edit.
 Most regular monsters such as hillichurls usually have 10 resistance, so to make it less complicated just use 10 as our recommended RES value.
 Monster LV though affect the damage your character can deal, the higher the monster level, the lesser your character’s damage will be.
 Spiral Abyss floor 12 has LV.100 enemies.

 On the second row, you can input the number of repetition of the attack.
-For example, if you want to calc the DPS of your character doing 3 set of normal attacks then followed by an elemental burst, you can put in 3 times on the Attack repetition colum of the Normal Attack column, and 1 time on the Elemental Burst column.
-This can also be used to calc certain constellation that multiplies the damage of certain skills such as Xingqiu‘s constellation that increases his Elemental Skill by 1.5 times after doing his Elemental Burst.
+For example, if you want to calc the DPS of your character doing 3 sets of normal attacks then followed by an elemental burst, you can put in 3 times on the Attack repetition colum of the Normal Attack column, and 1 time on the Elemental Burst column.

 On the third row, select whether the attack is Physical or Elemental, in the example above, my Ganyu’s charged shot is Cryo element, so I chose Elemental for both columns.